Romans 9

 I will forgive them for their sins.’

 28 Israel's people have become God's enemies, because they have refused to believe the good news about Christ.
-This has happened to help you Gentiles.
+This has happened to help you who are Gentiles.
 But God still loves Israel's people, because he has chosen them as his own people.
 That is what he promised to their ancestors.
 29 God's thoughts about his people cannot change.
-He has blessed them with gifts and he has chosen them to belong to him.
+He has blessed them with gifts.
+He has chosen them to belong to him.

 30 In past times, you Gentiles did not obey God.
 But now God has been very kind to you, because Israel's people refused to obey him.
-31 They do not obey God now.
-As a result God has been very kind to you.
-That has happened so that God may now be very kind to them too.
+31 Even now, they do not obey God.
+As a result, God may now be kind to them, in the same way that he has been kind to you.
 32 God says that everyone is guilty because they do not obey him.
 He says that so that he can be kind and he can forgive everyone.

 33 Yes!
 God is very great!
 He has everything!
 He knows and he understands all things!
 Nobody can completely understand the things that he decides.
 Nobody can explain the ways in which he works.
 34 The Bible says this: